electrumsv/electrumsv/docs/standalone/building-on-electrumsv/rest-api.rst

 remove_txs
 **********************
-Removes all transactions in the 'Signed' state.
-Deleting transactions in the 'Dispatched', 'Cleared', 'Settled' states could cause issues and so is not supported at this time (a DisabledFeatureError will be returned).
+Removes transactions in the 'Signed' state.

+Deleting transactions in the
+'Dispatched', 'Cleared', 'Settled' states could cause issues and so is not supported at this time (a DisabledFeatureError will be returned).
 If you require this feature, please make contact via the Atlantis Slack or the